DEFRA/defra-ai-sdlc/defra-ai-sdlc-team/Team Kanban.md

 - [ ] Deployment plan for Code Checker to CDP
 - [ ] Leyla Kee-McParlin - UXer for Governance
-- [ ] Write workflow for documentation and code understanding
+- [ ] Write workflow for documentation and code understanding (Adam)

 ## Done